gl-inet/docs3.x/docs/setup/gl-ap1300/more_settings.md

 ## Advanced

-Click `Advanced` to direct to Luci which is the default web interface of OpenWrt.
+Click `Advanced` to direct to LuCI which is the default web interface of OpenWrt.
 You can check the detailed system log or conduct more advanced configurations there.

 ![advanced](https://static.gl-inet.com/docs/en/3/setup/cirrus/more%20setting/ms1.png){class="glboxshadow"}